bonaparte/bonaparte/advanced/custom_build.md

 ## Build Bonaparte within your project

-To build Bonaparte as part of your own project, add the Bonaparte packages you need to your `package.json`.
-Then just *require* the `bonaparte.build.js` file for each of them.
+To build Bonaparte as part of your own project, add the Bonaparte packages to your `package.json`.
+Then *require* the `bonaparte.build.js` file for each of them.

 *Include a complete build:*
 ```javascript